Skip to main content

 Washington University School of Medicine in St. Louis Showcase

 Digital Commons Data@Becker is an institutional data repository for faculty, staff, students and trainees at Washington University School of Medicine to share their data and supporting files in compliance with funder and publisher policies.
-To start the process, submit the Data Management and Sharing Consultation Request form.
-For more information about our services in this area please visit Becker Library’s Data Management and Sharing site or contact BeckerDMS@wustl.edu.
+Refer to our FAQs document and submit the Data Management and Sharing Consultation Request form when you are ready to start the data sharing process.
+Digital Commons Data@Becker complies with the Desirable Characteristics of Data Repositories recommended by the NIH as described in this table.
+For more information about our services in this area please visit Becker Library's Data Management and Sharing site or contact BeckerDMS@wustl.edu.

 Filter Results